tidyverse/tidyups/001-tidyup-process.md

     were considered?
 If discussion generates major changes, describe previous approaches here.

--   **Reference implementation**.
-Once available, provide a link to any PR (or PRs) that implement the proposal.
+-   **Implementation**.
+Once available, provide a link to any PRs needed to implement the proposal.

 -   **Backwards compatibility**.
 What implications does this change have for backward compatibility?
 How can any negative affects be